Real Estate Witch

 Can I Fire My Realtor? | Tips for Sellers | Tips for Buyers | Valid Reasons To Fire a Realtor | How To Break Up With Your Realtor | Finding a New Realtor

-To fire your real estate agent, first check your contract’s termination clause.
+To fire your real estate agent, first check the termination clause in your listing agreement or buyer’s agency agreement.
 It should explain the terms and conditions for backing out of the agreement.

 Before checking, though, ask yourself: Are you sure you want to fire your real estate agent?